thugoo/api-delta-twin/README.md

 # Deploying the data querying services and API

-The backend services use Docker for deployment.
+The backend services utilize Docker for deployment

-To build the image, the container and start the container:
+To build and start the container, follow these steps:

-1. Navigate to the project directory in your terminal.
+1. Open your terminal and navigate to the project directory.
-2. Execute `docker compose up --build` in your terminal.
+2. Run the command `docker compose up --build` in your terminal.